 The IMO "Standard Display" is a list of features that the mariner may either add further features to or remove features from (except Display Base), in deciding what is to be displayed.
 As soon as any feature on this list is removed from the display, or any feature not on this list is added to the display, the display no longer shows the IMO "Standard Display".

-The IMO category "Other Information" contains every feature in the SENC which is not classed as "Standard Display".
+The IMO category "Other Information" contains every feature in the System Database which is not classed as "Standard Display".

 The mariner should be able to remove information selectively from "Standard Display", except that they cannot remove any feature of the "Display Base".
 The mariner should also be able to add selectively to the Standard Display any items of the "Other" category.